-General Course Description Course ENC 1101 is designed to introduce students to the essay form and to provide instruction and practice in expository writing, including the documented essay.
-The emphasis is on clarity Description of central and support ideas, adequate development, logical organization, coherence, appropriate citing of primary and/or secondary sources, and grammatical and mechanical accuracy.
-Course • compose expository essays Outcomes write in standard American English • write a documented essay demonstrate information literacy develop critical reading skills Course Log-in If you are absent during the first week of the course, you will be dropped from the course, per college policy.
+General Course Description Course ENC 1102H is designed to advance student knowledge of expository writing and research, focusing on an application of skills learned in ENC 1101 or ENC1101H.
+There is an Description emphasis on style; use of library; reading and evaluating available sources; planning, writing, and documenting a short research paper.
+This is a Gordon Rule course in which the student is required to demonstrate college-level writing skills through multiple assignments.
+A minimum grade of C required if ENC 1102 is used to satisfy Gordon Rule and general education requirements.
+Course compose essays, including formal research paper(s) with honors content Outcomes use conventions of Standard American English with honors content demonstrate competence in research and documentation with honors content demonstrate competence in critical reading skills with honors content take action outside the classroom based on creative thinking as it relates to course content Course Log-in If you are absent during the first week of the course, you will be dropped from the course, per college policy.
 Any online student who does not login to the course within the first week will be reported as a "No Show" student, and will be withdrawn from the course and receive a W as a Final Grade in the course.
 Where to go in We will be using a course management system called Canvas to access assignments and handouts.
 We also use Canvas to communicate with each other via email and Class: announcements.
 All variations of this course use the resources of the Canvas course management system.
 All items used for this course will be available in Canvas.
 Please understand that it is your responsibility to ensure that you are ready for Canvas enhanced courses.
 This includes appropriate hardware and software, and reliable high-speed internet connection.
 Upon taking this course, you are expected to understand and adhere to internet resources.
 Please use the first week of the semester to sort out any technical issues you might encounter.

 In order to stay enrolled in this course, you must have daily access to a computer with internet.
 This course cannot be completed with a cell phone, no exceptions.
 If your computer breaks, then you are responsible for finding another one.
 If you move or travel, then you are responsible for internet access throughout that time.

 Valencia has resources available to students who need computers and/or internet.
 Laptops can be checked out through the West Campus library for 1 week rentals.
 These laptops cannot be reserved and are first-come first-serve.
 This is your responsibility, and it is important you recognize this before committing to this class.